foundation/foundation-rails/README.markdown

+# NOTICE

+This is for Foundation 2.X.
+The current zurb-foundation gem is now hosted at: https://github.com/zurb/foundation

 # WELCOME TO FOUNDATION

 Foundation is a rock-solid, responsive framework for rapidly prototyping and iterating into production code.
 It includes a 12-column, future-friendly grid and tons of great tools and elements that'll get you up and running in no time.